tarun-rai21/ab-test-engine/README.md

   a strong effect in one segment and the opposite effect in another.

-This engine makes the relevant checks mandatory and ordered, computes what naive workflows skip (power, SRM, CI, calibrated peeking correction), and proves its own claims against synthetic data with a known ground-truth effect — every validation number below was measured by actually running the code, not asserted from theory.
+This engine makes the relevant checks mandatory and ordered, computes what naive workflows skip (power, SRM, CI, calibrated peeking correction, segment-level heterogeneity), and proves its own claims against synthetic data with a known ground-truth effect — every validation number below was measured by actually running the code, not asserted from theory.

 ## Architecture